 What types of books are not considered?

-The Texas Book Festival focuses on the promotion of literature and Texas literary culture; books on the topics of self-improvement, how-to/instructional books, books primarily for business management and leadership audiences, devotionals, or books solely of academic or religious interest will not be considered.
+The Texas Book Festival focuses on the promotion of literature and Texas literary culture.
+Books on the topics of self-improvement, how-to/instructional books, books primarily for business management and leadership audiences, devotionals, or books solely of academic or religious interest will not be considered.
 At this time we do not consider books available only in e-book or audio format.
 If you are unsure whether your book falls into one of these categories, please email us at email@example.com.

 Should a self-published/printed author submit?

 Self-published titles will be considered only if they meet the following criteria:

 - Printed copies are or will be available for purchase from an established wholesaler or distributor so that our partner bookseller can stock and sell them

 - The book has been professionally edited, proofread, and designed